Tiisetso/tiiset.so/content/about.md

 I'm Tiisetso.

 This is blog is an exploration.
 It is not meant to be anything in particular.
-The views here to represent those of anyone I may work with or for.
+The views expressed here do not represent those of anyone I may work with or for.
 They are my own as shared somewhat arbitrarily.

 If you read something here that you enjoy, resonate, or even disagree with.
 Let me know.